 Our aim is to educate you on local and global issues, so that you continue to act as active global citizens after your program, helping to fulfil our mission of building a global network of people united by their passion to make a difference.

-2. Create a viable self sustaining ecotourism program for the village.
+2. To create a viable self sustaining ecotourism program for Huay Pakoot village.

-3. Improve standards of living and job opportunities for the community in the Huay Pakoot village.
+3. To improve standards of living and job opportunities for the community in the Huay Pakoot village.

-4. Improve sustainable natural resource management in the Huay Pakoot area.
+4. To improve sustainable natural resource management in the Huay Pakoot area.

-5. Ensure the preservation and study of a thriving population of wild white-handed gibbons in the Huay Pakoot area.
+5. To increase and promote ethical elephant treatment and a thriving population of wild White-handed gibbons in the Huay Pakoot area.

 Below is a list of core ethics and best practices we believe are essential to the operation of high quality, ethical volunteer and sustainable development programs.
 We believe that all responsible volunteer and sustainable development operations should focus upon these principles.
 If you are considering volunteering, these are some of the key considerations you should question, to ensure that your time and money contributes towards positive change.